camaddox/hello-world/README.md

 Quick tutorial

-Starting a GitHub account to start projects that I am working on.
+Starting a GitHub account to store projects that I am working on.